DennisRotondi/QuAk/README.md

 Please make sure that your Python environment is the same one on which you have installed SAM.
 You can verify it in MATLAB® with `pyenv`.
 You can change the MATLAB® Python environment using `pyversion(<path_to_env>)`.
 On Unix-based systems, `<path_to_env>` corresponds to the output of `which python` from the terminal.

 2) Once you have the masks, install QuAK double clicking on QuAK.mlappinstall.
 This will add it to your list of apps.
-ALternatively, you can open quak.mlapp in App Designer, but you must locate your current directory in AppImg/.
+Alternatively, you can open quak.mlapp in App Designer, but you must set your working directory in AppImg/.
 The app will then open and ask you to choose input and output folder.
 You shall use the one selected in step 1.

    > If you already started labelling images in the folder, your label definitions will be loaded, and a popup will appear so that you can choose to start where you left of, or to erase the labels and start fresh.